-The bill expands the scope of an existing Class 1 misdemeanor and creates a new Class 1 misdemeanor offense.
-AOC does not have historical data upon which to estimate the number of charges that might occur.
-There is no offense code for the existing offense, indicating that it is infrequently charged.
+The bill creates a new Class 3 misdemeanor offense.
+Because this is a new offense, AOC does not have historical data upon which to estimate the number of charges that might occur.
 AOC provides estimates of the average cost to the court for a charge by offense class.
-For every additional person charged with a Class 1 misdemeanor, the average cost to the court would be \$165.
+For every additional person charged with a Class 3 misdemeanor, the average cost to the court would be \$31.

-The Office of Indigent Defense Services (IDS) has provided Fiscal Research with the frequency and cost of indigent defense services for each level of crime, including the cost differentials for district and superior court with and without a trial and the percentage of cases handled in each category.
+IDS has provided Fiscal Research with the frequency and cost of indigent defense services for each level of crime, including the cost differentials for district and superior court with and without a trial and the percentage of cases handled in each category.
 Fiscal Research used this data to calculate a weighted average of IDS costs.
-39% of Class 1 misdemeanor cases are handled through IDS.
-The weighted average cost of a new Class 1 misdemeanor will be \$188 per case for a private appointed counsel (PAC) attorney.
+In FY 2011-12, 21% of Class 3 misdemeanor cases were handled through the Office of Indigent Defense Services (IDS).
+The weighted average cost of a new Class 3 misdemeanor is \$167 per case for a private appointed counsel (PAC) attorney.
 This estimate assumes the appointment of a PAC attorney.
 In districts that have Public Defender offices, cases may be handled by those offices.
 In those instances, this cost may not be incurred.